 Although all the remaining habitat restoration projects are underway, continued effort is needed to: secure resources (i.e., staff and funding) to ensure timely progress on the restoration projects, maintain partnerships, sequence projects to facilitate staff capacity, and distribute projects to match contractors' availability to compete for projects without escalating costs.
-The current goal is to complete all the construction work by 2026 and remove the BUI by 2027.
-However, the complexity of some of these sites, availability of funding, partnership and contractor capacity, and weather may affect the implementation schedule.
+The current goal is to complete all the construction work by 2027 and remove the BUI by 2028.
+However, the complexity of some of these sites, federal agency review and approval timelines, availability of funding, partnership and contractor capacity, and weather may affect the implementation schedule.